tobbykin/near-ai-learning-hub/tutorials/message-storage-agent.md

 Consider a system where multiple agents interact:

-- **Security:** Every message is signed, so recipients know the data has not been changed.
+- Every message is signed, so recipients know the data has not been changed.
-- **Context:** Persistently storing messages (simulated here with a JSON file) allows an agent to “remember” past interactions.
+- Persistently storing messages (simulated here with a JSON file) allows an agent to “remember” past interactions.
 This historical data can later be used to enhance advanced processing, such as providing context for language model inference.
-- **Foundation:** Understanding this model is crucial for developing robust, decentralized AI systems on NEAR.
+- Understanding this model is crucial for developing robust, decentralized AI systems on NEAR.

-## Let's Build the Agent
+## Let's Build the Agent 😼🛠️

 Our Python-based AI agent will perform the following tasks: